-If you’re like me, social media has been a bit of an escape during the past couple of years.
-It was the last thing I would do before I went to bed, and the first thing I did when I woke up.
+If you’re anything like me, social media has been a bit of an escape for you over the last couple of years.
+Getting a fix was the last thing I would do before I went to sleep and the first thing I did when I woke up.
 Whenever I had a moment not filled with some kind of tangible stimulation, I would reach for my phone to get some in the digital form.
-Which was sad because my online life these days is about as exciting as my actual life.
 The wake-up call was when my (very direct) partner said to me ‘your Insta is embarrassing, what are you even doing on your phone anyway?’
 I had to think about my response for a second.
 My screen wasn’t occupied by friends’ updates or messages from family.
-And whatever occupied that little rectangle at the time was certainly not interesting, or even relevant – because I had no way to justify my lack of attention to whatever it was I should have been doing.
+And whatever occupied the glowing, little rectangle at the time was certainly not interesting, or even relevant.
 Eventually I realised that I had a minor problem.
 I was mindlessly scrolling.

 There is a common understanding that social media can affect your health in a number of ways.
 And the big players seem to be doing something about it.
 Instagram abolished likes from public view in 7 countries, aimed at alleviating common user pressure that the content they post might not get enough of the good stuff.
 There have also been some more subtle changes – alerting users that they might be about to get stuck in a ‘scroll hole’.